niehaus-alexander/niehaus-alexander/README.md

 ### Greetings, Fellow Code Wizards!

-I'm a junior web developer by day, and a bug exterminator by night.
-Welcome to my GitHub page, where the code is (mostly) clean and the jokes are always nerdy.
-Strap in for a wild ride through the labyrinth of my codebase.
+I'm a junior full stack developer by day, but mostly by night.
+Welcome to my GitHub page, where the code is (mostly) clean and the jokes are always terrible.
+Sattle up for a wild ride through the labyrinth of my codebase.

 ## About Me
 - 🧑‍💻 **Name:** [Alex Niehaus]